cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   with the ADFGVX cipher).
 The introduction dialog of the analysis was adapted accordingly.
-- The fields to present hash values now can display hasvalues of 256 bit length without the need of scrolling. xxxxxxxxxxx validieren!
+- The fields to present hash values now can display hasvalues of 256 bit length without the need of scrolling. (xxx)
 - Number Shark: Some of the hot key functionalities now also have a button.
 - AES Tool 2.7:
   - Fixed a bug which appeared when entering too long hexadecimal keys.